silexlabs/Silex/packages/silex-platform/README.md

-## Silex instances by Silex Labs
+## Silex Platform by Silex Labs

 This repo holds the code for the [public Silex instance hosted for free by Silex Labs foundation](https://editor.silex.me) and [The v3 instance too](https://v3.silex.me).

 This is also a good example on how to customize Silex.
 And it has a Dockerfile for easy deployment.

-It has convenient env vars and many plugins enabled by default, and it is ready to be deployed on CapRover.
+It has convenient environment variables and many plugins enabled by default, and it is ready to be deployed on CapRover.

 Check [the docs for how to run it with Docker, npx or nodejs](https://docs.silex.me/en/dev/run).